Kampfkarren/selene/docs/src/lints/restricted_module_paths.md

 ## What it does

-Checks for restricted import paths in local assignments and prevents usage of specific module paths.
+Checks for restricted module paths in local assignments and function calls, preventing usage of specific module paths.

 ## Why this is bad